MechaResearch/MechaPwn/README.md

 ## TODO / Known bugs and limitations / Planned work

 70k[^7] consoles with mechacon 6.0 and 6.2 will break DVD Player support (so exploits like FreeDVDPlayer will stop working).
 70k[^7] consoles with mechacon 6.4 are not affected by this behavior.
-FMCB will bootloop with Force Unlock and burned PS2DVD.
+FMCB will bootloop with Force Unlock and PS2DVD.
 Check NVRAM lens area, for better laser calibration.
 Collect all possible Model IDs + sticker photo.
 Develop an app for restoring nvram based on sticker photos.
+Improve Force Unlock or implement other patch exploits.

 ## How does it work

 More info about mechacon flags [here](https://playstationdev.wiki/ps2devwiki/index.php/MechaCon#Region_code).
-Currently, Mechacon Region Code is set to 0x00130000 (bit 16, 17, 20).
+Currently, Mechacon Region Code is set to 0x00130000 (bit 16, 17, 20) + region bit that matches the console or selected settings.
 Patch area, that allows to play with mechacon, described [here](https://playstationdev.wiki/ps2devwiki/index.php/MechaCon#Rom_patch).
+This area contains sets of encrypted assembler instructions that mechacon applies to itself on console boot.
 Region parameters, that are changed on slims, are described [here](https://playstationdev.wiki/ps2devwiki/index.php/MechaCon#Region_params).

 ## Credits